okeeffed/developer-notes/manual/Nodejs/Advanced-Concepts.md

 // pseudo mocking the event loop "tick" for each iteration - executes entire body in one "tick" while(shouldContinue()) {
-  // 1) Node looks at pendingTimers and sees if any functions are ready to be called
+  // 1) Node looks at pendingTimers and sees if any functions are ready to be called (setTimeout, setInterval)

   // 2) Node looks at pendingOSTasks and pendingOperations and calls relevant callbacks